Fiscal Year 2011 Pollution Prevention Grant Summaries

 EPA grant: $68,305

 Mississippi's DEQ will support a state performance leadership program named the Enhance and Municipality Initiative.
 The program integrates P2 practices into municipal operations.
 DEQ will also support the Energy Efficiency and Greenhouse Gas Reduction program which rates the environmental utility of state buildings.

 North Carolina Department of Environment and Natural Resources (DENR)

 North Carolina's DENR will support an Environmental Stewardship Initiative named the Lean and Green Techniques to Achieve Sustainability.
 The initiative encourages facilities to go beyond compliance and strive for continual improvement by establishing and using environmental management systems and expanding lean and green techniques.

 South Carolina Department of Health and Environmental Control (DHEC)

 EPA grant: $63,500

-South Carolina DHEC will provide multi-media technical assistance through South Carolina's leadership program called the South Carolina Environmental Excellence Program and will develop tools and workshops to assist businesses and institutions in implementing P2 programs.
+South Carolina's DHEC will provide multimedia technical assistance, manage the Environmental Excellence Program and develop tools and workshops to assist businesses with implementing P2 programs.

 Tennessee Department of Environment & Conservation (DEC)

-Tennessee DEC will provide networking, technical assistance and support to encourage P2 and resource conservation projects through the Tennessee P2 Partnership program.
+Tennessee's DEC will provide on-site technical assistance and resource conservation tools through its Tennessee P2 Partnership Program.